jpap19/AWS-Cloud-Cost-Optimization/README.md

 <br />
 <br />

-Now we will replace the code in the lambda function by the python code below:
+Now we will replace the code in the lambda function by the python code below: The code is built to list all snapshots, list all volumes, list all running EC2 instances.
+Then it will verify if a snapshot belongs to a volume and if that volume is attached to a running EC2 instance, and delete that snapshot if it is not the case.

 2.2 ebs_stale_snapshots_python code: <br/>